JTSDK/jtsdk64-tools-dep/README.md

 ## Preparation

-Before installing `JTSDK64-Tools`, you should remove all previous versionf od `JTSDK`, particularly those elements of the installation that installed to the system folders; such as:
+Before installing `JTSDK64-Tools`, you should remove all previous version of `JTSDK`, particularly those elements of the installation that were installed to system folders such as:

 - Git
 - VS Code